keystonejs/prisma-day-2021-workshop/README.md

 ## Known Issues

-Anyone can clear any Poll.
-Only content managers can do that.

-A version of Bartosz's elegant code working under `ts` is complete.
-The lack of Haskell type matching makes providing a coroutine/Haskell sytle do notation to `ts` very fiddly.
-This is Bartosz's main point, imho.
-If you can't interpret recursively typed monadic code in terms of mutually recursive coroutines, your functional language will be limited (like the `C++` std library is).
-However, it is sufficient for non-recursive chains, and many use cases are.

-So only trampolines left to implement in the MaybeIOPromise family of monads, which will be deployed for error checking, because they do this very well, even without a tramoline.
-But trampolines open a can of worms, requiring an intricate `ast` to target this subtle setup properly.
+UI inforces the 1->0:1 hidden relationship of an element of answeredByUser -> (poll,vote).
+This is less than perfect, since postgres contraints spill into the business logic, which shows up in the Admin UI, where a User can be assigned multiple votes in the same Poll.
+To fix this is quite complex, since adding views or constraints breaks auto migration.
+The migrations carry a history of experiments to try to understand this issue.
+If anyone has a fix for this, please do post it in the issues forum.

+## Security Issues

+Polling shows up some issues in Keystone:
+   The lack of field access:filter severely restricts the ability to secure apis.
+In many cases access:filter is reduced to a fairly trivial role, since fields cannot override it, but it is also the last line of defense for security, so the default should be reject.
+But this standard firewall like state cannot be achieved with the current apis.

-wrap_any.ts: the place where dark hacks live to get the system building.
-Its grown rather than shrank, because `any` is often used to create objects without delegating a strong typed call to the top level application.
-DRY is harsh, and forces certain design contraints, which are not often followed.
+`wrap_any.ts:` the place where dark hacks live to get the system building.
+Its grown rather than shrank, because `any` is often used to create objects without delegating a strong typed call to the top level application. `DRY/CCC` is harsh, and forces certain design contraints, which are not often followed.
 But when they are, everything clicks together perfectly.

 ## Additional functionality from upstream main